 Managers play many critical roles in an organization’s ecosystem.
-Beyond passing information between leadership and individual teams, managers serve as the most important driver of employee engagement and motivation.
-Employees rely on their managers for day-to-day guidance, career development, and to set the tone for team morale.
-Company leaders rely on managers to distill critical information down to their teams and keep them motivated.
+Beyond passing information between leadership and individual teams, managers are the most important driver of employee engagement and motivation.
+Employees rely on their managers to guide them through the day-to-day, to help their career development, and to set the tone for team morale.
+Company leaders rely on managers to distill critical information to their teams and keep them motivated.

 The importance of coaching employees

 Adopting a coaching approach has many benefits.
 For one, helping direct reports identify solutions themselves develops their problem-solving skills so they can better address challenges in the future.
-This equips them with the tools to tackle increasingly larger projects, rather than stay in their lane, and advance within the company.
-While this helps individuals grow and engage, it also benefits the company by creating more specific expertise and better employee retention.
+This equips them with the tools to tackle increasingly larger projects and advance within the company.
+Moreover, this also benefits the company by creating more specific expertise and better employee retention.

 There are a variety of frameworks to help managers learn the fundamentals of coaching.
-While this article isn’t designed to deep dive into any of these methods, here are a few to get you started with a wider training program:
+While this article doesn't dive deep into any of these methods, here are a few to get you started:

 The GROW model – Goal, current Reality, Obstacles, Way forward